 Controls the gathering of statistics during the execution of data-altering DML statements such as INSERT, DELETE, and UPDATE.

-Under normal circumstances, it should not be necessary to turn this option off.
-However, in environments where significantly large amounts of data are frequently changing, setting this option to Off may improve performance—assuming update_statistics is also set to On.
+Under normal circumstances, it is not necessary to turn off this option.
+However, in environments where large amounts of data are frequently changing, setting this option to Off can improve performance when update_statistics is also set to On.

 The difference between the collect_statistics_on_dml_updates option and the update_statistics option is that the update_statistics option compares the actual number of rows that satisfy a predicate with the number of rows that are estimated to satisfy the predicate, and then updates the estimates.
 The collect_statistics_on_dml_updates option modifies the column statistics based on the values of the specific rows that are inserted, updated, or deleted.